 A product name is essential for establishing a solid brand identity that consumers will recognize and connect with.
 Naming and branding efforts that develop a great name can help attract and engage potential customers, building brand identity over time.

-An impactful product naming architecture helps to communicate the positioning clearly and gives an edge when standing out in the marketplace.
+An impactful product-naming architecture helps communicate positioning clearly and gives an edge in the marketplace.
 Companies can utilize naming and branding strategies to drive growth by resonating with their target audience.
 Thoughtful product naming strategies consider the functional and emotional benefits that a name can convey.

 Companies may incorporate emotional messages in their business name strategy to engage a specific market segment.
 For instance, companies that target health-conscious audiences may use naming strategies that contain words like organic or healthy.